-Bolder will appoint a competent person(s) to support the Academy to meet its Health and Safety duties.
+Bolder has appointed a competent person(s) to support the Academy to meet its Health and Safety duties.
 A competent person is someone with necessary skills, knowledge and experience to manage Health and Safety.

-Bolder has done this by engaging London Borough of Hounslow to provide a Health and Safety advisory service using consultants who hold a NEBOSH Certificate or Diploma and are Chartered Members of IOSH.
+Bolder has engaged London Borough of Hounslow to provide a Health and Safety advisory service using consultants who hold a NEBOSH Certificate or Diploma and are Chartered Members of IOSH.